A guide to our Services

 The Chapel - Service times, music etc...

-- Our funeral services are held every 60 minutes.
-This allows plenty of time to be seated for the service.
+- Our funeral services are held every 60 minutes allowing for a 30 minute chapel service.

 - A simpler service is available at 8.30 and 9.00 in the morning at a reduced fee.
 This allows 20 mins for the actual service in the chapel.